mewhhaha/eslint-plugin-simple-tailwind/README.md

 Adds a warning if the `className` argument has unknown classes.

+### `prefer-multiline`

+Adds a warning if the `className` argument is a string literal, and suggests to use a template literal string instead.

 ## Settings

 - `attributes`: The attributes to check for the `className` argument. (default: `["className", "class"]`)